papiodesu/leptos_book/src/view/03_components.md

         <button on:click=move |_| *set_count.write() += 1>
             "Click me"
         </button>
-        // .into() converts 「ReadSignal」 to 「Signal」
+        // .into() converts "ReadSignal」 to 「Signal"
         <ProgressBar progress=count/>
-        // use 「Signal::derive()」 to wrap a derived signal with the 「Signal」 type
+        // use "Signal::derive()」 to wrap a derived signal with the 「Signal" type
         <ProgressBar progress=Signal::derive(double_count)/>
     }
 }